FredGibeau/deno/README.md

 "outputCapture": "std"
 ```

+### Installed Extensions
+While I tried to kept the extensions as minimal as possible while coding, I still find that some provided some great utilities for (almost) any kind of projects.
+Here is the list and explanation of all the extensions provided in the dev containter.

+#### Deno
+The Deno extensions that allows us to Lint, Format and Intellisense our code.
+To be removed if you use this as a reference for non Deno project.

+#### Docker
+Gives us Lint, Format and Intellisense for our Docker files.

+#### GitLens
+Provides great utilities for everything related to Git : Commits, Changes, Histories... !

 ### TODO
 Here is a list of things I need to verify, would like to do or would like to
 experiment :

-- Setup a User instead of using the Root.
+- Setup a User instead of using the Root for the dev container.
 - I WILL have to setup some ports forwarding eventually.
 I will do it when the
   time comes.
 - Setup the must have addons to develop with (Tests & other utilitaries)